Army Reserve (United Kingdom): Soldiers

 Phase 1 is followed by Phase 2, a further period of specialist training specific to the type of unit the recruit is joining.
-This is normally conducted by the Arm or Service that the recruit is joining, for example for infantry units, Phase 2 consists of the two-week Combat Infantryman's Course (TA) (CIC (TA)) held at the Infantry Training Centre, Catterick.
+This is normally conducted by the Arm or Service that the recruit is joining; for example, for infantry units, Phase 2 consists of the two-week Combat Infantryman's Course (TA) (CIC (TA)) held at the Infantry Training Centre, Catterick.

 Officers

 To gain a commission, Potential Officers have to pass the two stages of the Army Officer Selection Board (AOSB) and then successfully complete four modules of training, which together form the Army Reserve Commissioning Course.
 For professionally qualified officers (doctors, vets, lawyers etc.), there is only one stage at the AOSB.

 Module A consists of basic field training and elementary military skills.
 This can be completed at either a UOTC over a number of weekends or over 2 weeks at the Royal Military Academy Sandhurst (RMAS).

 Module B covers training in Tactics, Leadership, Doctrine and Navigation, both in theory and in practice, with a focus on the section battle drills and the platoon combat estimate.
 This training can either be spread over 10 weekends at a UOTC, or 2 weeks at the RMAS.

 Module C builds on the Tactics, Leadership, Doctrine, and Navigation taught in Module B, with a greater focus on the theory behind these constructs.
 CBRN training is also added at this point, and Officer Cadets undergo a number of field exercises to test their military and leadership skills.
 Module C can only be undertaken at the RMAS.

-Module D Once the Officer Cadet has completed their ArmyOfficer Selection Board, they can complete this final module, after which they will become commissioned officers in the British Army.
+Module D Once the Officer Cadet has completed their Army Officer Selection Board, they can complete this final module, after which they will become commissioned officers in the British Army.
 Based at the RMAS, this module consists primarily of a prolonged field exercise, followed by drill training in preparation for the passing out parade.

 On successful completion of Module D, the Officer Cadets receive their Commission and become Second Lieutenants.
 Further training that is required prior to them being considered for operational deployment and promotion to Lieutenant includes:

 Post Commissioning Training (formerly known as Module 5), again run at an OTC, over 3 weekends.

 Special To Arm training is specific to the type of unit the Subaltern is joining and covers a 2-week period.
 This is increasingly integrated with the tactics phase of a Regular training course.
-For example, the Platoon Commander's Battle Course held at the Infantry Battle School in Brecon which is integrated within a Regular training course, or the Light Cavalry Commander's Course held at the Reconnaissance & Armoured Tactics Division in Warminster which is run separately to Regular training courses.
+For example, the Platoon Commander's Battle Course held at the Infantry Battle School in Brecon, which is integrated within a Regular training course, or the Light Cavalry Commander's Course held at the Reconnaissance & Armoured Tactics Division in Warminster, which is run separately to Regular training courses.